 3. Live music

-Art on the Commons has featured live music for several years now.
-This year, we’re changing things up a little to bring you the sweet sounds of the WYSO Excursions Stage with Niki Dakota.
+Festival goers loved the WYSO Excursions Stage with Niki Dakota last summer, and Niki will be be back again this year!
 Bringing listeners eclectic sounds from around the world and from closer to home, WYSO especially loves to champion local artists and music that embodies the diversity of the Miami Valley.
 Rosewood Arts Centre and WYSO are delighted to showcase the uniqueness of Art on the Commons and of our local music heroes.
-The stage will feature Daniel Dye & the Miller Road Band, Shrug, Lioness and The Pullouts.
-Give it a listen – it’s free!
+Here’s the full live music schedule!

 4. Food trucks